About Me

 Highlights

 • SAS: SAS selects subsets of pre-training data to enable data-efficient contrastive SSL (ICML ‘23).
-Give it a spin to try out data-efficient SSL!
+Give it a spin to try out data-efficient SSL - speed up SSL training by over 40%!

 • SpuCo: SpuCo is a Python package developed to make research on address spurious correlations effortless.
 Check it out!